-The Weibull distribution is used to estimate the number of CFC R/F units discarded annually.
+A statistical distribution (Weibull distribution) is used to estimate the number of CFC R/F units discarded annually.
 Based on data from CBS, the average lifetime of a refrigerator is estimated at 16.4 years and of a freezer at 18.6 years.
 Furthermore, the shape of the Weibull function is 2.2 for refrigerators and 1.3 for freezers (Magalini et al., 2014).

 These calculations have resulted in an annual number of discarded CFC R/F units from 1990 to 2030.
 However, between 1990 and 1999, a share of the discarded units was exported and therefore did not cause emissions in the Netherlands.
 From 1990 to 1998, the share of discarded units was assumed to be 20%; in 1999 the share was assumed to be 10%.
 This ratio has been applied to the number of discarded CFC R/F units from 1990 to 1999 to estimate the number of CFC R/F units that were annually processed in the Netherlands.
-From 2000 onwards, the number of discarded CFC R/F units is assumed to be equal to the number of CFC R/F units processed.
+From 2000 onwards, it is assumed that no discarded CFC R/F units are exported and therefore the number of discarded CFC R/F units is assumed to be equal to the number of CFC R/F units processed.